grnt5/MoseyTown/README.md

 # MoseyTown

+**Project Background**

-Tourism website mock-up to practice web development
+This is a website mock-up I started working on in the summer of 2023 to practice and learn web development.

 Have a look at it **here**!